 - Dr. Rider has spent hundreds of hours learning anatomy including dissection.

-- The patient opens their mouth 10-15 mm in order for the jaw to decend.
+- The patient opens their mouth for 10-15 minutes in order for their jaw to descend.

-- The needle will be inserted below the zygomatic process (cheek bone).
+- A needle is then inserted below the zygomatic process (cheek bone).

 If you are experiencing jaw pain, contact Rider Chiropractic Sports and Injury for your consult to see if this is the right treatment for you.